(You have options in perusing this page: see my Power Browsing advice.)

 === In conclusion

-Once again, I am guilty of a rather abrupt end to this essay.
-I hope you feel you've learned useful things.
+Once again, one of my essays ends rather abruptly.
+Sorry!
+I hope your time was rewarded by at least a few interesting, useful ideas.
 For a review of what is here, return to Table of Contents)?

 Search across all my sites with the Google search button at the top of the page the link will take you to.